smith-bimal/FinSage.ai/README.md

 │ ├─ utils/
 ```

-## Glimpse and Screenshots of our Cloned Website:
+## Glimpse and Screenshots of our Website:
 Landing Page
 ![Landing page](<uploads/landing page.png>)